-Excerpts from Als ich verlor, was ich niemals war: Wie der Buddhismus mein Leben verändert hat (Petersberg, Via Nova, 2019), as translated from the German, prepared in collaboration with the author by the Buddhadāsa Indapañño Archives in May 2020 on the occasion of the 88th Anniversary of Suan Mokkh.
+Excerpts from Als ich verlor, was ich niemals war: Wie der Buddhismus mein Leben verändert hat (Petersberg, Via Nova, 2019) by Matthias Dhammavaro Jordan ([email protected]), as translated from the German and prepared in collaboration with the author by the Buddhadāsa Indapañño Archives in May 2020 on the occasion of the 88th Anniversary of Suan Mokkh.

 The last day had come, and today Ajahn Buddhadāsa would give us a lecture to say goodbye.
 After breakfast, we gathered at Lan Hin Kong, the stone circle.
 Large stones on which one could sit were arranged in a circle.
 Around the area large trees grew on sandy ground.
 In the meeting area was a raised wooden platform, carved out of a large tree root on which the monk who would be giving a lecture would sit.
 That was the custom here.

 Ajahn Buddhadāsa was already eighty years old, had a rounded body, and was dressed in the orange robes customary for Buddhist monks.
 He slowly approached the platform, supported by a wooden walking stick, and took his seat.
 He had a clear, very collected and calm charisma, and as I write this, I know that I cannot capture how I experienced him.
 But suddenly I felt a deep connection to this man.
 No, he was not a stranger to me, everything here was not strange to me, and in fact, it felt as if I had arrived home.
 This was quite a surprise to me.
 We sat on bast mats on the floor and were asked to bow three times, which was also the custom here.